-- 1. The election of seven (7) directors to serve until the 2025 Annual Meeting of Shareholders; - 2.
-The ratification of the appointment of Tanner LLC as the Company's independent registered public accounting firm for the year ending December 31, 2024; - 3.
-The approval, on an advisory basis, of the compensation of the Company's named executive officers (the "Say-on-Pay proposal"); and - 4.
+- 1. The election of seven (7) directors to serve until the 2026 Annual Meeting of Shareholders; - 2.
+The ratification of the appointment of Tanner LLC as the Company's independent registered public accounting firm for the year ending December 31, 2025; - 3.
+The approval, on an advisory basis, of the compensation of the Company's named executive officers (the "Say-on-Pay proposal"); - 4.
+A non-binding advisory vote on the frequency of future executive compensation advisory votes (the "Say-When-on-Pay proposal"); and - 5.
 Such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.